 Just imagine how the world would look like if there weren’t any colors.
-All would be in black and white, just like tv’s in the older days.
-Life would be less interesting, nature less beautiful and, oranges wouldn’t be orange.
-Ever noticed how colourful a lot of foods, especially fruits and vegetables, are?
+Everything would be in black and white, light and dark.
+Life would be less interesting, nature less beautiful and, oranges wouldn’t be orange!

 Physics of colour